Membership terms and conditions

 If you download the Co-op App or visit www.coop.co.uk/offers you can choose two personalised Member offers each week for products available in Co-op Food stores.
 Once chosen these offers will automatically be applied to your shop.
 New offers are available Monday mornings and offers expire 11.59pm Sunday.
 To find out more you can visit www.coop.co.uk/help-with-offers/how-offers-works

-From time to time you may see exclusive member deals on selected products in Co-op Food stores.
+Member Prices are available on selected products in Co-op Food stores.
 These limited deals are subject to availability and can only be purchased when you use your Membership card.
 Prices may vary and, if we need to, we can cancel a deal at any time without notice.

 Co-op Funeralcare